Beams logo

 Or skip the interrogation altogether

-Twenty questions is what proper vetting takes when you're doing it alone.
-The alternative is starting with builders who've already answered them: Beams' builder vetting visits every builder in person, checks references, verifies insurance and inspects recent work before they join, then they quote against a detailed scope with contracts, payments and cover built in.
-Get a free estimate and meet up to three of them.
+Twenty questions is what proper vetting takes when you are doing it alone.
+The alternative is starting with builders who have already answered them.
+Beams' builder vetting visits every builder in person, checks references, verifies insurance and inspects recent work before they join.

 Where this guidance comes from